 The cervix is undergoing some major changes at the end of pregnancy in preparation for baby’s arrival.
 While the hormone progesterone begins the initial softening of the cervix at conception, at the 32-week mark this process really kicks things up a notch.

 The cervical ripening is accelerated, and the cervix becomes thin, stretched, and more pliable.
 Pro-inflammatory agents ripen the cervix, and it often becomes a bluish purple color.
 The cervix will also begin to shorten in what’s known as effacement as it changes shape.

 Even though it’s going through some pretty drastic changes, the cervix will remain closed until it begins dilating for active labor.
 Your body continues to keep this barrier in place to protect your baby from the outside environment until she’s ready to meet the world.

 How is it different from the mucus plug?

 Many websites and books lump the terms bloody show and mucus plug together, even though they’re actually two different things.
 When you lose your mucus plug—the first line of protection between the outside world and your baby—there can be some light blood loss, as the capillaries in the cervix sometimes bleed a little as the mucus plug loosens and comes out of the vagina.
-But there may also be no blood… So losing the mucous plug doesn’t necessarily mean you’ll see blood.
+There may also be no blood, so losing the mucous plug doesn’t necessarily mean you’ll see blood.

 On the contrary: You may see bloody mucus when you lose your mucus plug, but this doesn’t mean it’s bloody show.